- CAT Score vs Percentile - What Does it Mean

 Therefore, you scored 99.997 percentile in CAT as per the above example.

 However, the CAT scorecard shows percentile up to two decimal digits.
 Therefore, we will have to round it off.
-If we will have round this off to two decimal places, we should round it up to 100 percentile.
+If we will have to round this off to two decimal places, we should round it up to 100 percentile.

 Calculation of Composite Score by IIMs